kbialek/ulauncher-bitwarden/README.md

 TODO MVP:
 =========
-- remove the "/" prefix in entry names
 - implement lock timeout: erase passphrase after X seconds (set in preferences)
 - make real icons
 - set-icon-from-file for the passphrase entry window, to match the extension icon